Chart Color Schemes

 Infrastructure

-Concord - Mortlake - Cabarita has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Concord - Mortlake - Cabarita has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 43 projects likely affecting the area.
-Notable projects include Sydney Metro West, Sydney Metro West - Trains, Systems and Depot, Concord High School Major Upgrade, and Public Transport Capacity: Parramatta Road and Victoria Road Corridors.
+AreaSearch has identified 43 projects likely to affect the region.
+Notable projects include Sydney Metro West, Sydney Metro West - Trains, Systems and Depot, Public Transport Capacity: Parramatta Road and Victoria Road Corridors, and Bushells Factory Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.